Kape Technologies just bought ExpressVPN for $936 million, a decision that both of the co-founders of the renowned VPN service were adamant about.

 This deal marks the biggest VPN takeover in history.
-Previously Kape Technologies also bought VPN providers CyberGhost, Private Internet Access and ZenMate.
+Previously Kape Technologies also bought VPN providers CyberGhost, Private Internet Access, and ZenMate.

-The VPN service claimed that it would retain its independence and keep working on its projects with HMD Global, HP, Dynabook, Acer, and Philips.
+The VPN service claimed it would retain its independence and keep working on its projects with HMD Global, HP, Dynabook, Acer, and Philips.

 In a blog post, the spokesperson of ExpressVPN claimed that the company was “impressed by Kape’s clear commitment to protecting the privacy of its users.”

 However, this wasn’t always true.
-Before it started buying up VPNs, Kape Technologies was better known under its previous name Crossrider.
+Before it started buying VPNs, Kape Technologies was better known under its previous name Crossrider.